sebsto/amplify-ios-workshop/MOB304/instructions/content/40_add_api/30_client_code.md

 ## Add client code in the application delegate

-We modify `AppDelegate` to add code to call the GraphQL API.
+We modify `AppDelegate.swift` to add code to call the GraphQL API.
 You can safely copy/paste the entire file from below.

 {{< highlight swift "hl_lines=23-23 98-101 151-177" >}}
 /*